-25. Seven Psychopaths (2012)
+26. Seven Psychopaths (2012)

 Read More: Best Psychological Thrillers of All Time

-24. Basic Instinct (1992)
+25. Basic Instinct (1992)

-23. Wall Street (1987)
+24. Wall Street (1987)

 Read More: Best Train Movies of All Time

-22. Misery (1990)
+23. Misery (1990)

-21. Funny Games (1997)
+22. Funny Games (1997)

 Read More: Best School Shooting Movies

-20. There will be Blood (2007)
+21. There Will Be Blood (2007)

-That Daniel Day Lewis is among the greatest living actors today and his performance in ‘There Will be Blood’ was one of his absolute bests, is a statement now recorded enough times to be engraved on a plaque.
+That Daniel Day-Lewis is among the greatest living actors today, and his performance in ‘There Will Be Blood’ was one of his absolute bests is a statement now recorded enough times to be engraved on a plaque.
 Several critics have raved about the psychopathic nature of Daniel Plainview’s character, the numerous layers to his character that pierce through to the conniving man of commerce that he was, and how Day-Lewis has portrayed it to eerie, utmost perfection.

-19. Saw (2004)
+20. Saw (2004)

 Read More: Best Buddy Cop Movies of All Time

-18. Bronson (2008)
+19. Bronson (2008)

-17. Natural Born Killers (1994)
+18. Natural Born Killers (1994)

 Read More: Best Nerd Movies of All Time

-16. Henry: Portrait of a Serial Killer (1986)
+17. Henry: Portrait of a Serial Killer (1986)

-15. Dangerous Liaisons (1988)
+16. Dangerous Liaisons (1988)

 Read More: Best A24 Movies of All Time

-14. Prisoners (2013)
+15. Prisoners (2013)

 I have seen a number of films on this topic, but none previously had the kind of impact on me that ‘Prisoners’ did.
-All of these films have a trademark feeling of uneasiness that hits home with the viewers, but with ‘Prisoners’, it felt eerily personal.
-Perhaps it was the setting, or the ‘family next door’ characters, the arresting performances, the quaint, uncanny setting in a small suburban town, or the mind blowing climax.
+All of these films have a trademark feeling of uneasiness that hits home with the viewers, but with ‘Prisoners,’ it felt eerily personal.
+Perhaps it was the setting, the ‘family next door’ characters, the arresting performances, the quaint, uncanny setting in a small suburban town, or the mind-blowing climax.
 I haven’t squarely been able to land a finger on it yet, but what made ‘Prisoners’ work for me more than anything is the morally ambiguous core that the film houses.

-13. Nightcrawler (2014)
+14. Nightcrawler (2014)

 Read More: Best Weinstein Movies of All Time

 12. Primal Fear (1996)

 A young Ed Norton and a seasoned Richard Gere come face to face in this courtroom drama where a priest is brutally killed by a stuttering teenager having a split personality disorder.
 Ed Norton burst into the limelight through his portrayal of Aaron Stampler/Roy, a seemingly innocent teenager and a cunning and vicious murderer.
 Watch out for that last scene in the mental hospital, pure class!
 Feel free to check out the movie here.

 Read More: Best Navy Seal Movies of All Time

-10. Gone Girl (2013)
+11. Gone Girl (2013)

-9. Cape Fear (1991)
+10. Cape Fear (1991)

-What would you do, if a crazy psychopath crosses your path?
-Robert De Niro as the despicable Max Cady became every one’s nightmare.
-Cape Fear is one of the most memorable appearances of De Niro, where his act of a psychopath rapist driven by a hatred towards Nick Nolte became a force to reckon with.
+What would you do if a crazy psychopath crossed your path?
+Robert De Niro as the despicable Max Cady became everyone’s nightmare.
+‘Cape Fear’ is one of the most memorable appearances of De Niro, where his act of a psychopath rapist driven by hatred towards Nick Nolte became a force to reckon with.
 Watch one of the greatest actors unfurl one of his memorable acts.
-After all, he’s the “Do-Right Man”, isn’t he?
+After all, he’s the “Do-Right Man,” isn’t he?
 You can watch ‘Cape Fear’ here.

 Read More: Best Exorcism Movies of All Time

-8. Taxi Driver (1976)
+9. Taxi Driver (1976)

 There is a particularly interesting argument that may be incited when one begins to discuss whether Travis Bickle was indeed a victim of psychosis or only a vigilante in Scorcese’s 1976 masterpiece of a film.
-It doesn’t offer any clear answers, upon multiple viewings, and through the notes in his diary, one begins to steadily deconstruct Bickle’s character, and why he became the ‘madman’ that he did; his steady descent into psychosis becomes somewhat gaugeable.
+It doesn’t offer any clear answers upon multiple viewings.
+But through the notes in his diary, one begins to steadily deconstruct Bickle’s character and understand why he became a ‘madman.’
+With that said, his steady descent into psychosis becomes somewhat gaugeable.
 We all grew immensely fond of Bickle as a character, even though more than half of what he did in the film was illegal.
-That goes on to show an even deeper aspect of psychosis that stemmed itself in the form of vigilantism in the film, and it is for this intense character development and breakdown of the city’s sleaze and mirk, that it remains one of the best and most significant films ever made.
+That goes on to show an even deeper aspect of psychosis that stemmed in the form of vigilantism in the film, and it is for this intense character development and breakdown of the city’s sleaze and mirk that it remains one of the best and most significant films ever made.
 You may watch it here.

-7. Se7en (1995)
+8. Se7en (1995)

 Read More: Best Epidemic Movies of All Time

-6. Psycho (1960)
+7. Psycho (1960)

-5. American Psycho (2000)
+6. American Psycho (2000)

 Read More: Best Navy SEAL Movies of All Time

 5. Oldboy (2003)

-3. No Country for Old Men (2007)
+4. No Country for Old Men (2007)

 Read More: Best Orphan Movies of All Time

-2. The Silence of the Lambs (1991)
+3. The Silence of the Lambs (1991)

-1. A Clockwork Orange (1971)
+2. A Clockwork Orange (1971)

-Read More: Best Tsunami Movies of All Time
+Read More: Best Tsunami Movies